RESEARCH STARTER

 North Carolina’s House Bill (HB) 2, the Public Facilities Privacy and Security Act, was signed into law by Republican Governor Pat McCrory on March 23, 2016, and was passed in response to a local ordinance approved by the Charlotte City Council that protected certain rights for transgender individuals.
 On April 5, 2016, Mississippi governor Phil Bryant, also a Republican, signed into law HB 1523, which allowed individuals and organizations to deny certain services to, or terminate the employment of, individuals whose conduct violates a "sincerely held religious belief" that marriage is between one man and one woman, and that "male (man) or female (woman) refer to an individual’s immutable biological sex as objectively determined by anatomy and genetics at time of birth."
 Bryant and the bill’s supporters argued that this legislation was necessary to protect religious freedom and to prevent such individuals from being charged with discrimination, while opponents claimed that HB 1523 granted permission for public and private citizens to discriminate with impunity against the LGBTQ community on religious grounds.
 Meanwhile, the Tennessee bathroom bill died in the state legislature, while Governor Nathan Deal of Georgia, also a Republican, vetoed HB 757 (a bill similar to that of Mississippi) in April 2016.

 Reaction to these bills reverberated throughout the nation, as well as internationally.
 Prominent musicians and other entertainers canceled performances in North Carolina because of HB 2.
-Republican presidential candidate Donald Trump and Democratic presidential candidate Hillary Clinton both spoke out against the law, with Trump saying it was bad for business and Clinton saying it was discriminatory (Trump later voiced some support for the law after winning his party's nomination).
+Republican presidential candidate Donald Trump and Democratic presidential candidate Hillary Clinton both spoke out against the law, with Trump saying it was bad for business and Clinton saying it was discriminatory.
+(Trump later voiced some support for the law after winning his party's nomination.)
 The British government advised its LGBTQ citizens to exercise caution if traveling to either North Carolina or Mississippi.
 New York governor Andrew Cuomo banned state government travel to North Carolina, as did several other states, while Pennsylvania governor Tom Wolf signed executive orders barring state employees and contractors from engaging in anti-LGBTQ discrimination.
 Many corporations voiced concern over HB 2, and the National Basketball Association (NBA) announced that the league would relocate the 2017 NBA All-Star Game, scheduled to take place in Charlotte, North Carolina, to another state because of the law.
-NASCAR chair Brian France also voiced his opposition to HB 2.
-In March 2016, prior to Deal’s veto of HB 757, the National Football League (NFL) expressed disapproval over the pending legislation in Georgia.
+Officials with NASCAR and the National Football League (NFL) also voiced opposition to HB 2.

-In May 2017 the administration of President Barack Obama issued guidelines stating that schools receiving federal funding were required to accept a student's gender identity as their sex, therefore allowing them to use whichever bathroom they prefer.
+In May 2017, the administration of President Barack Obama issued guidelines stating that schools receiving federal funding were required to accept a student's gender identity as their sex, therefore allowing them to use whichever bathroom they prefer.
 The administration claimed that Title IX, which prohibits discrimination based on sex, covered transgender students, causing several states to sue and obtain an injunction.
-Then, with Donald Trump as president following the controversial 2016 election, the new administration rescinded the Obama-era order.
-In March 2018, Trump's education secretary, Betsy DeVos, confirmed that the Department of Education would continue to refuse to hear any complaints by students regarding discrimination from bathrooms or locker rooms based on their gender identity.
-However, the subsequent administration of President Joe Biden signaled it would reverse the Trump-era policy, with a January 2021 executive order affirming support for equal treatment regardless of gender identity and calling for a review around Title IX and related guidance and enforcement.
+Then, after Donald Trump's successful 2016 presidential election, the new administration rescinded the Obama-era order.
+In March 2018, Trump's education secretary, Betsy DeVos, confirmed that the Department of Education would continue to refuse to hear any complaints by students regarding discrimination in bathrooms or locker rooms based on their gender identity.
+However, the subsequent administration of President Joe Biden signaled it would reverse the Trump-era policy, with a January 2021 executive order affirming support for equal treatment regardless of gender identity and calling for a review of Title IX and related guidance and enforcement.

 Still, several states continued introducing legislation aimed at restricting transgender bathroom use into the 2020s.
 According to media reports, in 2024 Utah became one of at least ten states to have passed some form of transgender restroom use bill applying to restrooms at public schools and government-owned buildings.